By Ashley Katusa

 Nerenberg hails from the University of Maryland with a finance degree, and currently lives in Brooklyn with his wife.
-Mark grew up with a love of sports and began playing fantasy sports with friends in high school and against his co-workers at his prior job.
-He came up with fantasy sport games for he and his friends, and DraftStreet evolved from there, launching in June 2009.
+He was obsessed with fantasy sports growing up.
+He came up with fantasy sport games for he and his friends, and DraftStreet evolved from there, launching in the summer of 2010.

 Like many entrepreneurs, Nerenberg faced the issue of funding for his startup.
 However, Nerenberg said “we had it pretty easy in the beginning,” referring to the time prior to DraftStreet’s exponential growth.
 Mark and his friends invested $100,000 of their own money, and six months later, raised $300,000 from angel investors, investors who invest in small startups, entrepreneurs, or early-stage products.
 By the beginning of 2011, DraftStreet had raised $1.7 million.
 DraftStreet skyrocketed to the third-most popular daily fantasy sport (DFS) site.

 “We definitely did not see this [DFS] becoming a multibillion dollar industry,” said Nerenberg.

 When asked about the acquirement by DraftKings in July of 2014 that combined the second-leading and third-leading DFS sites, Nerenberg said that it “worked out better than I could have thought.”